 - Refinance a primary residence, second home, or investment property

 - Turn the home’s equity into cash at closing

 - Eliminate private mortgage insurance (PMI)

 - Shorten the loan term

 Conventional mortgages are backed by federally controlled agencies Fannie Mae and Freddie Mac.
-These quasi-government companies purchase loans that meet certain standards, like loan-to-value ratio, credit score, and type of property.
-This is why conventional loans are often called conforming loans – they must conform to Fannie/Freddie rules.
+These quasi-government companies purchase loans meeting certain standards, like loan-to-value ratio, credit score, and type of property.
+This is why conventional loans are often called conforming loans — they must conform to Fannie/Freddie rules.